Telehealth Across Australia

 Set up in a well-lit, quiet space.

 Telehealth has been shown to be an effective model for delivering speech therapy services in various areas.
-Research supports its success in treating speech sound disorders, language differences, literacy challenges, fluency disorders and more in both children and adults.
+Research supports its success in treating speech sound disorders, language, literacy, fluency, and more in both children and adults.

 Childhood speech and language disorders (Waite et al., 2010; Grogan-Johnson et al., 2013).